cdnjs/tutorials/skeleton.js/skeleton-building-blocks/index.md

 Basically, we set a simple nodejs express server, and we serve the same file to all our paths ('/', '/all', '/active', '/completed') since we are building a spa.
-You will need to install expressjs: *npm install express --save*, and the server will run at  *localhost:8000 *.
+You will need to install expressjs: *npm install express --save*, and the server will run on *localhost:8000*.